 Once a week (usually on Sundays), I avoid my usual fare and eat something that would never make it on my plate during the rest of the week.
-Three specific examples are pepperoni pizza, ice cream, or cheesecake.
+Three specific examples are ice cream, cheesecake, or pepperoni pizza.

 I refer to this as a Scheduled Habit Break.
 There are three main benefits of incorporating them into your life (in regard to nutrition or anything else):

-- It becomes easier to stay on track the rest of the time– since you know exactly when a break is coming.
+- They make it easier to stay on track the rest of the time– since you know exactly when a break is coming.

 - A behavior is significantly more satisfying when experienced less frequently.
 Instead of a frequent, mindless activity that you take for granted, it becomes a more memorable, satisfying experience.